scottish-government-design-system/designsystem.gov.scot/styles/base-grid/index.md

 ## Demo

-The following demo can be resized, to show how the grid adapts to different viewport sizes, by dragging its bottom-right corner.
-It is scaled down to half size.
+We've included a demo on this page that can be resized by dragging the bottom-right corner of the demo box in or out.
+This shows how th base grid adapts to different viewport sizes.

+The base grid demo is scaled down to hald the size of a normal base grid.

-This example is intended for illustration purposes only, and the HTML and CSS code used to create it should not be used.
+This example is also intended only as a visual demo - the HTML and CSS code used to create it should not be used in a live project.

 ### Mobile version

-The individual boxes of the grid span the width of the whole page on a mobile phone or other small device.
+In the demo, the individual boxes of the base grid span the width of the whole page on a mobile phone or other small device.

 {% include example-frame-base-grid.html name="interactive" caption="Half-scale interactive demo" resize=true %}